-Easy-to-read medicine information about cetirizine – what is it, how to take cetirizine safely and possible side effects.
+Easy-to-read medicine information about cetirizine – what it is, how to take it safely and possible side effects.

 |Type of medicine||Also called|

 What is cetirizine?

 - The usual dose of cetirizine for adults and children over 12 years, is 1 tablet (10 milligrams) once a day.